Karthikkannan-AI/Deep-Learning-based-Aircraft-Detection-from-satellite-imagery/README.md

 <img src="https://github.com/Karthikkannan-AI/Deep-Learning-based-Aircraft-Detection-from-satellite-imagery/blob/main/resources/Introduction.jpeg?raw=true">

-* = For test and evaluation purpose we have downloaded the imagery from Google Earth.
+*=For test and evaluation purpose we have downloaded the imagery from Google Earth.

 - - - -